 Wilms tumor – also known as nephroblastoma – is a kidney cancer that predominantly affects young children (under age 5).
 It is the most common form of childhood kidney cancer.
 While the tumor is generally only found in one kidney, it can appear in both kidneys at the same time.
 With early detection, the survival rate for patients with Wilms tumor is 90%.

 At the Solid Tumor Oncology Program, part of C.S.
-Mott Children’s Hospital at the University of Michigan, we provide comprehensive, multidisciplinary care for children with hepatoblastoma and other liver tumors such as hepatocarcinoma, hepatic adenoma and hemartomas.
+Mott Children’s Hospital at the University of Michigan, we provide comprehensive, multidisciplinary care for children with Wilm's tumor and other renal masses or kidney tumors.

 Our dedicated team of specialists evaluates your child in a single visit, and will create a customized treatment plan and begin your individualized treatment plan immediately.
 We are one of the first in the nation to offer this type of collaborative care for children with cancer.
 We are also one of the nation’s largest multidisciplinary programs caring for children with solid tumors, and have the largest pediatric oncology research effort in the state.